vberthiaume/ProPhat/README.md

 ![image](https://github.com/vberthiaume/ProPhat/assets/3721265/09299357-186f-4edf-92af-c5df1645bcc9)

 To build:
-- With Visual Studio on Windows: `cmake -B Builds`
+- Configure Visual Studio project on Windows: `cmake -B Builds`, then open the resulting project in Visual Studio.
-- With Xcode on Mac: `cmake -B Builds -G Xcode`
+- Configure Xcode project on Mac: `cmake -B Builds -G Xcode`, then open the resulting `Builds/ProPhat.xcodeproj` project in Xcode.
-- With Visual Studio Code on Mac:
+- With Visual Studio Code:
     - open the folder in Visual Studio Code
     - make sure your CMake extension is configured to use the `Builds` folder (`cmd/ctrl + ,`, then set `Cmake: Build Directory` to `${workspaceFolder}/Builds`)
     - cmd/ctrl + shift + P, then `CMake: Configure`